wong-justin/fast-bible/README.md

   - replace main/app.py code final lines, mainly `appctxt.app.exec_()`
 - `fbs run` to run app during testing (shortcut for `python src/main/python/[app].py`)
 - `fbs freeze` to create `target/` installation dir
-- `fbs installer` to make a setup wizard .exe after freeze
+- `fbs installer` to make a setup wizard .exe after freeze; created next to `target/` dir

 If errors on running packaged code, like `Failed to execute script main`, rebuild with `fbs freeze --debug` and it will log output on next run.
 Some of my errors:
   - doing minimal install of NSIS (windows installer creation); it needs all the components checked, eg. Modern GUI